BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 | `ltree` | Hierarchical label tree type | HierarchyID |
 | `intarray` | Integer array operations | No equivalent |

-**PostGIS — Spatial data (most important extension for enterprise work):**
+**PostGIS,  Spatial data (most important extension for enterprise work):**

-On Windows, acquire the PostGIS files first via Stack Builder (Tier 2 above) — the `CREATE EXTENSION` below will fail until the bundle is installed and version-matched to your server.
+On Windows, acquire the PostGIS files first via Stack Builder (Tier 2 above),  the `CREATE EXTENSION` below will fail until the bundle is installed and version-matched to your server.

 ```sql
 CREATE EXTENSION IF NOT EXISTS postgis;